 So, how do you find a weight-loss program you can stay with to the end — and beyond?
 How do you lose weight and keep it off?

-Healthy Solutions to Lose Weight and Keep it Off reveals the two keys to successful weight loss.
+Lose Weight and Keep it Off reveals the two keys to successful weight loss.
 The first is finding a diet and exercise program that suits you, your lifestyle, your likes, and your goals.
 The second is “skill power,” a powerful set of specific habits that can make all the difference between setbacks and lasting success.

 In this revealing report, you will learn how various popular diets — from Atkins to The Zone, South Beach to Mediterranean — stack up for long-term results.
 You’ll read how Jenny Craig and Weight Watchers compare.
 You will discover the wisest choice for “good carbs,” the one diet the American Heart Association warns against and, as a bonus, you’ll get a week of daily menus with delicious entrees even non-dieters will love.